gemfire/gemfire-developer-website/content/blog/spring-security-geode.md

 ## What next?
 Check out the [geode-spring-security](https://github.com/jujoramos/geode-spring-security) project and play around with it, the *SpringSecurityManagerDistributedTest* it’s a great starting point as it shows how to set different authentication mechanisms and stores (dataBase, in-Memory, and LDAP) ***without changing a single line of code***.

-Check out [Spring Data for Apache Geode](https://spring.io/projects/spring-data-geode), you can do way more things (including what we’ve done here) more easily and quickly, with just some extra annotations!.
+Check out [Spring Data for VMware GemFire](https://spring.io/projects/spring-data-gemfire), you can do way more things (including what we’ve done here) more easily and quickly, with just some extra annotations!.

 Looking for other interesting use cases? check the following articles:
 * [Geode Distributed Sequences](https://medium.com/@jujoramos/geode-distributed-sequences-12626251d5e3)